Rep. Ayanna Pressley goes public with alopecia and baldness

 The freshman Massachusetts' Democrat made a touching video for The Root, the African American-focused website, in which she revealed her bald head and said she felt compelled to go public due to the impact her Senegalese twists had on supporters.

 Senegalese twists are a protective hairstyle worn by black women, much like braided hairstyles.
-Her style was noteworthy in how Afrocentric it was: in many corporations, black women are expected to wear their hair straightened (though their hair tends to be more coily) and the legacy of black women wearing their hair close or at its natural state is fraught and intertwined with the legacy of racism.
+Her style was noteworthy in how Afrocentric it was.
+In many corporations, black women are expected to wear their hair straightened (though their hair tends to be more coily) and the legacy of black women wearing their hair close to or in its natural state is fraught and intertwined with the legacy of racism.

 She called her hair story “both personal and political” as she embraced her twists, but noticed back in the fall that her hair was falling out.
 The hair loss progressed in chunks until the night before the Dec.
 18 House vote on impeachment articles against President Donald Trump, when she said she lost the last of it.